zabbix/zabbix/templates/media/telegram/README.md

 2\.2 Group notifications:

-2\.2\.1 Obtain the group ID of the group that the bot should send messages to.
+2\.2\.1 Retrieve the group ID of the group that the bot should send messages to.
 Add `@myidbot` and the bot created in step 1 to your group.

 2\.2\.2 In the group chat, send: `/getgroupid@myidbot`.

 [![](images/thumb.4.png?raw=true)](images/4.png)

-2\.2\.3 If the bot is added to a supergroup and you want the bot to send messages to a specific topic instead of the default *General* channel, right click any message in that topic and click `Copy Message Link`.
-The copied link have the following format: `https://t.me/c/<short_group_id>/<topic_id>/<message_id>`, for example `https://t.me/c/1234567890/2/1`.
-In this example the topic ID will be `2`.
+2\.2\.3 If the bot is added to a supergroup and you want the bot to send messages to a specific topic instead of the default *General* channel, right-click any message in that topic and click *Copy Message Link*.
+The copied link will have the following format: `https://t.me/c/<short_group_id>/<topic_id>/<message_id>`, for example: `https://t.me/c/1234567890/2/1`.
+In this example, the topic ID is `2`.

 [![](images/thumb.5.png?raw=true)](images/5.png)

 Note:
-- Group ID is a negative number, for example: `-1234567890`
+- The group ID is a negative number, for example: `-1234567890`.
-- Supergroup ID is a negative number prefixed with `-100`, for example: `-1001234567890`
+- The supergroup ID is a negative number prefixed with `-100`, for example: `-1001234567890`.
-- Public group or supergroup ID can also be specified in media type properties as a name prefixed by `@`, for example: `@MyGroupName`
+- The public group or supergroup ID can also be specified in media type properties as a name prefixed by `@`, for example: `@MyGroupName`.

 3\.
-Depending on where you want to send notifications, copy and save the bot token, personal chat ID or group ID and topic ID (if you want to send messages to a specific supergroup topic), as you will need these later to set up media type in Zabbix.
+Depending on where you want to send notifications, copy and save the bot token, personal chat ID or group ID, and topic ID (if you want to send messages to a specific supergroup topic), as you will need these later to set up the media type in Zabbix.

 ## Zabbix configuration